dotZQ/DistanceBetweenCities/README.md

 # DistanceBetweenCities

-This program find the distance between two cities form latitude and lontitude of each city.
+This program find the all the cities that in the input radius.